Nikfinn99/diyHue_PCB-Files/PCB_Files/Tap_Dimmer_Switch/README.md

-#Tis design is currently under development
+## This design is currently under development